Sobolev regularity for the $\overline\partial$-Neumann operator and transverse vector fields: Abstract

 \section{Abstract}

-On a smooth, bounded, pseudoconvex domain in $\mathbb{C}^n$ with $n >2$, inspired by the compactness conditions introduced by Yue Zhang, we present new sufficient conditions for the exact regularity of the $\bar\partial$-Neumann operator.
+On a bounded smooth pseudoconvex domain in $\mathbb{C}^n$ with $n >2$, inspired by the compactness condition introduced by Yue Zhang, we present the new sufficient condition for the exact regularity of the $\bar\partial$-Neumann operator via the transverse vector fields.